 If you were injured performing a job at work in which you feel your employer failed to put the proper procedures in place, you need an experienced maritime law attorney to help you fight for what you deserve.
 Failure to put procedures in place means that your workplace is unsafe and is in violation of the Jones Act.

-At Anderson Carey Williams & Neidzwski, our client's safety is a top concern.
+At Anderson Carey Williams & Neidzwski, PLLC, our client’s safety is a top concern.
 Working in the maritime industry can be dangerous.
 Many grave injuries can be avoided with proper procedures instituted in the workplace.
 These injuries are unexpected and can cause considerable decline in your emotional, physical, and financial wellbeing.

-The attorneys at Anderson Carey Williams & Neidzwski have been representing those injured at sea and their families for over 30 years.
+The attorneys at Anderson Carey Williams & Neidzwski, PLLC have been representing those injured at sea and their families for over 30 years.
 You may be eligible to receive compensation for your injuries or loss.
 Contact an experienced attorney for Jones Act cases today.
 Call 1 (800) 262-8529 for a free evaluation of your case.

 The failure to institute proper procedures of safety measures is a form of negligence.
 Negligence under the Jones Act requires: